 As we mentioned before, not all fruits and vegetables are safe for dogs so it is imperative that you understand what your pup can and cannot eat.
 Here is a list of produce that is dangerous for your dog:

 If your pet gets ahold of any of these foods, monitor his behavior for any changes.
-Becoming lethargic or withdrawn may indicate your dog is having a problem from something he ate.
+Becoming lethargic or withdrawn may indicate your dog is experiencing adverse effects from something he ate.
 In those cases, contact your veterinarian for further assistance.
 If your dog is reacting out of the ordinary to any type of food, you should contact your vet to make sure your pup didn’t have something that’s toxic to dogs.

 Generally speaking, tomatoes are safe for your dog in moderation.
 Be sure to keep your dog away from any green parts of the plants and take swift action if you see any signs of tomatine poisoning.
 If you have a tomato plant in the backyard that your dog can get ahold of, make sure to put up fencing to deter him from eating any of the leaves.
 Otherwise, tomatoes can be a fun treat to give to your dog.
 They may even become a favorite for your pup!